tpaviot/pythonocc-documentation/upstream_doc/dox/user_guides/modeling_algos/modeling_algos.md

 ### Extracting edges

 The classes *HLRBRep_HLRToShape* and *HLRBRep_PolyHLRToShape* present a range of extraction filters for an *HLRBRep_Algo object* and an *HLRBRep_PolyAlgo* object, respectively.
 They highlight the type of edge from the results calculated by the algorithm on a shape.
 With both extraction classes, you can highlight the following types of output:
- * visible/hidden sharp edges;
+ * visible/hidden sharp edges,
- * visible/hidden smooth edges;
+ * visible/hidden smooth edges,
- * visible/hidden sewn edges;
+ * visible/hidden sewn edges,
  * visible/hidden outline edges.

 To perform extraction on an *HLRBRep_PolyHLRToShape* object, use *HLRBRep_PolyHLRToShape::Update* function.

 For an *HLRBRep_HLRToShape* object built from an *HLRBRepAlgo* object you can also highlight:
- * visible isoparameters and
+ * visible isoparameters,
  * hidden isoparameters.

 @subsection occt_modalg_10_1 Examples